foolip/spec-test-bot/README.md

 ## Running Locally

 Then run `npm run start-dev`.
 The server will run on port 8080 by default, but this can be overridden with the `PORT` environment variable.
+(A local instance won't get any webhooks from GitHub, but can be used for debugging.)

+To run the tests, run `npm test`.
+This will automatically start the server and doesn't depend on the above.

 ## Deploying to App Engine